 Attendance and Punctuality

-Bedmond Village Primary School is committed to promoting excellent levels of attendance and punctuality, enabling our pupils to take full advantage of the educational opportunities available to them.
+Bedmond Academy is committed to promoting excellent levels of attendance and punctuality, enabling our pupils to take full advantage of the educational opportunities available to them.

 Our aim is for our pupils to meet at least the Government target of 95% attendance.
 We would appreciate your support to ensure that all our pupils achieve this, enabling them to fulfil their potential.